cirosantilli/essays/thoughts.md

 Financial institutions make a lot of money.
 As a consequence, they adopt new technologies very quickly.
 The very contrary of educational institutions.

-There is a close link between disruptive tech, and the desire to find bugs / exploits in systems.
-Both of them destabilize enterprises.
-Woz and Jobs started like that: https://en.wikipedia.org/wiki/Blue_box

 Turing completeness is enough for mathematicians.
 Humans however need "runs Debian".

 Science is the reverse engineering of nature.

 Media for humans is not byte streams.
 It is magic (the effect of watching a video / image / audio).

-Sometimes, even if our end goals are too far, the side effects of trying to reach them can have meaningful impact. -- Teacher R.